kyma-incubator/examples/personservice/README.md

 ```
 require('dotenv').config();
 const personservice = require('./personservicemodule');
+var express = require('express');
+var app = express();

 console.log(`GATEWAY_URL = ${process.env.GATEWAY_URL}`);

+app.get("/", async function (req, res) {
-var event = { //build a dummy event
+    var event = {
         "data": {
-        "personid":process.env.PERSON_ID
+            "personid":req.query.personId
         },
         "extensions": {
-        "request": {
+            "request": req,
-            "headers": {
-                "x-request-id":"hellotracer"
+            "response":res
         }
-        }

-    }
-}
+    };

-personservice.main(event,{}); //invoke the lambda
+    await personservice.main(event,{});
+});

+app.listen(3000, function () {
+    console.log('Example app listening on port 3000!');
+  });
 ```

 The code for the sample Lambda function is contained in the "Lambda" folder. in order to run it locally, ensure you have a Node.js (https://nodejs.org/en/download/) environment (Version 8.x installed, to check, execute `node --version`).
 You also need to make a few changes to the ".env" file.
 Again you need to replace all occurrences of replaceme.
 "GATEWAY_URL" must have a value pointing to your deployment of personservice (only root, no "/" in the end).
-"PERSON_ID" must be the ID of a person in your mongo db (basically GET /api/v1/person/{PERSON_ID} must return a 200 status code).
+The wrapper starts a local http server on port 3000 that uses the query parameter personId which must be the ID of a person in your mongo db (basically GET /api/v1/person/{PERSON_ID} must return a 200 status code).

-Then install the dependencies: `npm install axios winston dotenv` After that you can run your service: `node personservicecaller.js`
+Then install the dependencies: `npm install axios winston dotenv express` After that you can run your service: `node personservicecaller.js`

+Once this is done you can send requests through `http://localhost:3000?presonid=<your personid>` and execute the function locally.

 This should give you a fair idea of how to develop Lambdas.